neizod/polar/_docs/maintenance.md

 ## Downgrade

-I hope you really don't need to read this topic, since it is quite a messy process, but here we go.
-Suppost you've installed the theme and upgrade it once, your Git history may look like this:
+I hope you won't need to read this topic, since it's quite a messy process, but here we go.
+Suppose you installed the theme and upgraded it once, then your Git history may look like this:

     master:      (m1) --- (A) --- (B) --- (m2) --- (C) --- (D)
                   /                        /
                  /                        /
     theme:  (v.1.0.0) -------------- (v.2.0.0)

-The above diagram says that you first install the theme `v.1.0.0` at `m1` and then upgrade to `v.2.0.0` at `m2`.
-Now you don't like the look of theme `v.2.0.0` and want to revert back to `v.1.0.0`, this magic command will do the trick:
+The above diagram says that you first installed the theme `v.1.0.0` at `m1` and then upgraded to `v.2.0.0` at `m2`.
+Now if you don't like the look of theme `v.2.0.0` and want to revert back to `v.1.0.0`, this magic command will do the trick:

 ``` shell
 ~/borg $ git revert -m 1 <sha_of_m2>
 ```

-Your history will became:
+Your history will show:

 TODO change (m1) to (i1) to prevent confusion w/ command option?